What Does a Sports Psychologist Do?

 Several schools offer online degrees in sports psychology.
 While undergraduate programs in the field are rare, students can pursue an online bachelor's in psychology as a foundation for specialization at the graduate level.

 At both the undergraduate and graduate levels, online programs closely resemble their school's on-campus offerings.
 Online and in-person programs usually have the same curricula, degree requirements, and employment opportunities.
 They are sometimes even taught by the same faculty members.
-These programs do not typically lead to licensure, so online students do not usually have to complete in-person components, such as internships or clinical hours.
+These programs do not typically lead to licensure, so online students do not usually have to complete in-person components such as internships or clinical hours.

 Are Practicums and Internships Required in an Online Sports Psychology Program?

-Students seeking formal licensure as psychologists will need to complete a doctoral program, usually either a Ph.D. in psychology or a doctorate of psychology (Psy.D.).
-These programs require students to complete a one-year supervised internship in a clinical setting.
-It may be slightly more difficult for online students to find an internship site, but schools usually provide assistance and support.
+Students seeking formal licensure as psychologists must complete either a Ph.D. in psychology or a doctorate of psychology (Psy.D.).
+Curricula for both programs usually include a one-year supervised internship in a clinical setting.
+While it may be slightly more difficult for online students to find an internship site, schools usually provide assistance and support.
 Students should first contact their professors, as faculty will typically have connections to organizations that can host interns.
 Many schools have career services departments that provide resources and facilitate connections.
 Finally, the American Psychological Association (APA) includes information about accredited internship opportunities on its website.

-How to Become a Sports Psychologist
+How to Become a School Sports Psychologist

 Sports psychologist education requirements vary based on occupation and employer.
 However, sports psychologists typically hold a master's degree.
 These programs usually require students to earn about 36 credits over the course of two years.
 While the cost of programs can vary greatly, the APA estimates that students pursuing a master's degree in psychology incur an average of $60,000 in debt.
 Accelerated online programs may allow students to earn their degree more quickly and at a lower cost.